Binned Likelihood including Monte Carlo Statistical Uncertainty in Bayesian Inference: MC statistical uncertainty treatment in Bayesian Inference

 In equation (\ref{truth mc}), since the Monte Carlo events are sampled for a finite period of time, its truth expectation ($N_{\bm{\theta}}$) can only contain a finite number of events.
-Therefore P($N_{\bm{\theta}}$) is taken as flat from zero to a large number, ub, compared to the possible Monte Carlo number of events, and does not introduce prior bias on the truth expectation of the number of Monte Carlo events. $P(\bm{\theta})$ can be obtained using the law of total probability and is a constant. $P(\bm{\theta}|N_{\bm{\theta}})$ can be obtained similar as equation (\ref{data truth}).
+Therefore P($N_{\bm{\theta}}$) is taken as flat from zero to a large number, ub, compared to the possible Monte Carlo number of events, and does not introduce prior bias on the truth expectation of the number of Monte Carlo events. $P(N_{mc}|N_{\bm{\theta}})$ can be obtained similar as equation (\ref{data truth}).

+$P(\bm{\theta})$ can be obtained using the law of total probability and is a constant, as shown in equation (\ref{p(n_mc)}), in which \textit{ub} represents the integration upper bound.